Bringing art to life for the campus and community.

 About Amelie A. Wallace Gallery

 The Amelie A. Wallace Gallery exhibits contemporary art by emerging and mid-career artists as well as works by the faculty and students of the Visual Arts Department.
 Lectures by and discussions with exhibiting artists are presented in conjunction with exhibition openings.
 The Gallery was formally dedicated to Amelie A. Wallace of Garden City on May 22, 1979.
-The late Mrs. Wallace, a member of the Old Westbury College Council from 1974 to 1980, was honored for her unflagging support of the College and her personal commitment to the arts at Old Westbury.
+The late Mrs. Wallace, a member of the Old Westbury College Council from 1974 to 1980, was honored for her unflagging support of the campus and her personal commitment to the arts at Old Westbury.